Dashboard

 To deactivate the event website, you need to archive the event in the event settings.

-- I canceled a guest's booking.
+- I cancelled a guest's booking.
 Why is this booking not displayed as a cancellation?

 We differentiate between cancellations, deletions, and declines.
 Cancellations are already confirmed bookings that are reversed.
 Deletions remove the entire data record, making it no longer visible later.
 Declines are contacts who have declined an invitation, meaning they never agreed to attend.